Bamboo アップグレード ガイド

 Head over to the Bamboo 8.0 release notes to learn more about all the new features and changes.

-If you're currently on Bamboo Server and are planning to migrate to Bamboo Data Center:
+If you're currently on Bamboo Server and are planning to migrate to Bamboo Data Center as part of the upgrade procedure:

 - Check the infrastructure and hardware requirements for clustering with Bamboo Data Center